hapticssymposium-org/hs2026/site/content/presenting/work-in-progress.md

 ## Mentorship Program

-To provide additional mentoring to authors of work in progress papers, we created a system where authors can sign up for mentors to come to their poster session and talk to them about their work and career.
+To provide additional mentoring to authors of Work-in-Progress papers, we created a system where authors can sign up for mentors to come to their poster session and talk to them about their work and career.

 * If you are a student submitting work to WIP and would like a mentor to stop by your poster please fill out the form below:
   * [https://forms.gle/9xW8kgjeedQQmpUq9](https://forms.gle/9xW8kgjeedQQmpUq9)